Mortgage rates are likely to stay in the 4-5% range this year but changes to affordability testing gives buyers a boost.

 Your rental income will need to be 25-45% more than your mortgage repayments

-You can research and approach individual banks and building societies to discover their best deals.
+You can research and approach individual banks and building societies to discover their best rates.

 However most landlords tend to use whole-of-market mortgage brokers to secure the best deals available.